HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 South Australian Premier rules out uranium mine at Myponga Reservoir

 South Australian Premier Mike Rann has issued a statement ruling out uranium mining near the Myponga Reservoir; his Cabinet would never approve a uranium mine anywhere near the Myponga Reservoir and there will be no uranium mining established near the reservoir while he is Premier.
-Exploration company Marathon Resources external link wants to conduct soil tests near Yankallila on the Fleurieu Peninsula to explore for minerals.
+Exploration company Marathon Resources wants to conduct soil tests near Yankallila on the Fleurieu Peninsula to explore for minerals.
 (ABC Oct.
 2, 2006)

 On Nov.
 29, 2006, Marathon Resources announced to relinquish the exploration licence at Myponga.